praveek/launch.en/help/launch-reference/administration/companies-and-properties.md

     * **Use HTTPS:** Choose if all data communication should be sent over HTTP or HTTPS.
 1. Click **[!UICONTROL Save]**.

-Once your property is created, Launch will automatically add a default host, a set of environments (Development, Staging, and Production) and the default extensions.
+After your property is created, [!DNL Launch] automatically adds a default host, a set of environments (Development, Staging, and Production) and the default extensions.

 ## Delete a property

-Delete a property from Launch.
+Delete a property from [!DNL Launch].

 >[!NOTE]  Property removal cannot be reversed.
 The requestor must be an admin-level user.
 This request cannot be undone.